GitauHarrison/notes/2fa_flask.md

 Heroku is a free Platform-as-a-Service which you can use to deploy your application.
 I have previously covered [how to deploy an app to Heroku](deploy_to_heroku.md) in another article.
 The method is exactly the same, with a few modifications to suite this app's features.

+Note that before you can commit any changes to a `git` repository, it is necessary that you do not commit files which contain sensitive data.
+In our case, we have `.env` file. `git` provides a file called `.gitignore` to which we can add any files that we wish to exclude from version control.
+Find out [here](https://github.com/github/gitignore) what files you can ignore from version control.
+Ensure `.env` file is added to `.gitignore` before adding and commiting your application files.

 In summary, this is what you will need to do to deploy your app to Heroku:

 1. Login to heroku on your terminal (`$ heroku login`)